 Florian Reichart has written a comprehensive article about transferring files in iOS and Android.

-Homework: Come to class with details of at least three places where the teacher could find good wifi in your city, apart from Kristiania University/Westerdals.
+Exercise: Identify at least three places where you could find good wifi in your city, apart from Kristiania University/Westerdals.

 Lesson 11: Drones, underwater cameras and the future New tools are always being invented to help movie-makers.
 Drones, both aerial and underwater, offer great possibilities.
 So do camera spectacles and 360 degree cameras.